ShrekBytes/WordGlance/README.md

 A: Yes it works flawlessly on both desktop and mobile.

 **Q: Is my data safe?**
 A: Yes!
 Everything stays in your browser.
-No data is sent to us.
+No data is sent to us, and the script is open source so you can inspect the code if you want to verify.

 **Q: Why isn't it working?**
-A: Make sure your userscript manager (Violentmonkey/Tampermonkey) is installed and enabled.
+A: Make sure your userscript manager (Violentmonkey/Tampermonkey) is installed and enabled and the script is also enabled.
 Try refreshing the page.

-**Q: Can I customize it?**
-A: Yes!
-Access settings through your userscript manager or modify the code directly.

 **Q: The translation seems wrong?**
 A: Try using "Auto-detect" for source language, or select specific languages in settings.